t4d-gmbh/voter-turnout-in-switzerland/README.md

 ## Input variables

 ### Types of varibles
 A plot with histograms for all 31 variables you find in this repository: [Multi-plot with histograms](https://github.com/t4d-gmbh/voter-turnout-in-switzerland/blob/main/plots/histogram-overview.png).
-Among the varibales with find following data types:
+Among the variables we find the following types:

 - Percentage (0 to 100%) like the Foreign nationals in % of the total popoluation
 - Numbers (cardinal) like the number of private households or the the area of a commune (km²)